GROWING IN FAITH

 Opportunities for Conversation, Learning, and Sharing Our Journey in Faith

 The Faith Study Group, an ongoing group for Bible study and learning, has existed since 2013.
-Open to all, it meets two Tuesdays each month from 6:30 to 8:30 pm in parishioners' homes.
+Open to all, it normally meets two Tuesdays each month from 6:30 to 8:30 pm in parishioners’ homes.
+During the pandemic emergency, the group is meeting via Zoom, on the second and fourth Tuesday of each month.

 Short-term programs in Advent and Lent, usually meeting on Sundays after the 10:00 am service, focus on a single theme related to these seasons of preparation for Christmas and Easter.